-A Dynamics 365 can be set up with multiple report layouts, which you can switch among as required.
+A Finance and Operations, Business edition can be set up with multiple report layouts, which you can switch among as required.
 You can use one of the built-in report layouts or you can create custom report layouts and assign them to your reports as needed.
-For more information, see How to: Create a Custom Report or Document Layout.
+For more information, see Create a Custom Report or Document Layout.

 There are two types of report layouts that you can use on reports; Word and RDLC.

 A Word report layout is a based on Word document (.docx file type).
 Word report layouts enable you to design report layouts by using Microsoft Word 2013 or later.
 A Word report layout determines the report's content - controlling how that content elements are arranged and how they look.
 A Word report layout document will typically use tables to arrange content, where the cells can contain data fields, text, or pictures.